Stocks Slip on Disappointing Retail Earnings

 By Anna Isaac and Paul Vigna

-U.S. stocks eased off their record pace Tuesday after a round of weak earnings reports from retailers.
+U.S. stocks broke off their record pace Tuesday after a round of weak earnings reports from retailers.

-U.S. stocks have had a relatively muted start to the week.
-Investors are taking a more neutral stance in their assessment of risks, rather than a defensive position, according to Florian Ielpo, head of macroeconomic research at asset-management firm Unigestion.

-"Markets were thinking a recession was imminent at the end of August, now people are discovering that it is less bad than that," Mr. Ielpo said.
-"Pessimism is starting to fade."
+A drop here isn't really a surprise, said Nick Reece, senior analyst at Merk Investments.
+"We've seen sentiment get pretty optimistic," he said.
+"It's probably a little over-stretched."

-That might change.
-Retail stocks were in focus Tuesday morning, as the group begins reporting third-quarter earnings.
-Dow component Home Depot shares fell 5%, after the retailer trimmed its expectations for sales growth.
-Shares of Kohl's dropped more than 15% after it lowered its profit guidance for the year.
+Shares of retailers were among the biggest decliners in Tuesday's session as the group began reporting third-quarter earnings.
+Dow component Home Depot shares fell 4.8%, after the retailer trimmed its expectations for sales growth.
+Shares of Kohl's dropped 18% after it lowered its profit guidance for the year.
+That is its worst one-day drop since January 2017.

 Globally, stocks edged higher as investors grew less apprehensive about the economic outlook and the prospects for a U.S.-China trade deal in the absence of fresh shocks.
 Hong Kong's Hang Seng Index ended the day up almost 1.6%, while the Shanghai Composite gauge advanced 0.9%.